 Keep in mind that the statute of limitations for these lawsuits often starts before you discover the injuries, so time is of the essence.

-Contact a South Carolina Prescription Drug Injury Attorney Today
+Contact a Columbia, South Carolina Prescription Drug Injury Attorney Today

 If you or someone you care about was seriously injured by a prescription drug, you should speak with a South Carolina pharmaceutical litigation attorney at the Louthian Law Firm as soon as possible.
 We have been securing justice for hardworking people and families of South Carolina since 1959.
 A personal injury award won in court or through a negotiated settlement can help a person harmed by a dangerous drug move forward toward health and wholeness.